 Dr. Billy Galligar is the Hospice Physician for the Caldwell and Meridian offices.
+He also works closely with our education and outreach departments.
 Dr. Galligar is an Idaho native and grew up in the Treasure Valley.
-He originally started working at Heart ‘ Home in 2006 after serving 4 years of service in the Marine Corps.
+He originally started working at Heart ‘n Home in 2006 after serving 4 years of service in the Marine Corps.
 During those early days at Heart ‘n Home he worked at many different positions (Quality, Compliance, Outreach, Veteran’s Liaison.)
-After finishing his studies at Treasure Valley Community College and Boise State University he attended medical school at University of Washington in Seattle.
-Dr. Galligar completed Family Medicine residency in Boise and completed a Hospice & Palliative Medicine Fellowship in San Diego at UCSD/Scripps.
+After finishing his studies at Treasure Valley Community College and Boise State University he attended medical school at University of Washington with an emphasis on rural and primary care training.
+Dr. Galligar attended Family Medicine residency in Boise and completed a Hospice & Palliative Medicine Fellowship in San Diego at UCSD/Scripps.

 Mallory Eldred is the Director of Care Team at Heart ‘n Home Hospice and has been with the company since April 2015.
 Mallory brings a background in customer service and branding, she began her career at Heart ‘n Home in the Public Relations Department where she was dedicated to serving our staff, community, patients and families.
 Mallory started as the Public Relations Assistant where she managed our internal catalog of in-house print materials and began designing for Heart ‘n Home.
 An opportunity for growth in the department became available and she was promoted to Graphic Designer.
 In this role she designed for Heart ‘n Home and was the liaison for The Prescription Pad and their marketing materials as well.
 During this experience she learned the quality care and service that Heart ‘n Home provides and that quickly developed her passion for hospice.